Grandma’s Easter Cake

 Preparation of Grandma’s Easter Cake

-Let it rise in a warm place for at least 2 hours, or until it doubles in size.
+Let it rise in a warm place for at least 2 hours and in any case until doubled in size.

-• After the rising time, add the eggs one at a time, the sugar, the grated lemon and orange peels, softened butter, and flour, mixing everything well.
+• After the rising time, add the eggs one at a time, the sugar, the grated lemon and orange zest, the softened butter and the flour little by little, mixing well each time.

 Grandma's Easter Cake